rigetti/grove/docs/jordan_gradient.rst

 --------

 This is an implementation of Stephen Jordan's "Fast Quantum Algorithm for Numerical Gradient Estimation" [1]_.
-It utilizes an oracle to sample some function at some distance, h, from the point of evaluation.
-These distances are encoded into the phase of an unitary operator via a technique referred to as a phase kickback.
-A quantum Fourier transform (QFT) is then used to pull the kickbacked phase from the unitary operator.
+Jordan's algorithm utilizes an oracle to sample some function at some distance, h, from the point of evaluation.
+These samples are then `kicked back` to output register via modular addition.
+A quantum Fourier transform (QFT) is then used to transform the output register and recover the oracle outputs.
+To first approximation, this can be used to estimate the gradient of the function of interest.

-In our implementation, the
-``phase_estimation`` algorithm is used to perform the phase kickback and QFT transformation, which to a first order approximation, will give you the gradient of your function.
+In our implementation, the ``phase_estimation`` algorithm is used to perform the phase kickback and QFT transformation.
+Note that this is computationally more expensive than the original formulation by Jordan.

 See the ``examples`` folder, ``JordanGradient.ipynb`` for more details on using this module.